automagica/automagica/docs/index.md

 else:
     DisplayMessageBox("You can wear normal clothes!")
 ```
-The previous example will ouptut the string *"Wear a warm hat!"* if the inputnumber was lower than 10.
+The previous example will output the string *"Wear a warm hat!"* if the inputnumber was lower than 10.
 If the number was higher than 20, the output will be *Wear short pants!*.
 If the condition was still not met, which means the input number was between 10 and 20, the else statement will be activated.
 In that case the message will show *"You can wear normal clothes!"*.

 ### While loops

 The while loop evaluates the test expression.

-If the test expression is true (nonzero), codes inside the body of while loop are exectued.
+If the test expression is true (nonzero), codes inside the body of while loop are executed.
 The test expression is evaluated again.
 The process goes on until the test expression is false.

 When the test expression is false, the while loop is terminated.